 The story of the Sacred Hearts Basilica in Paris is one of how architecture can become representative of tensions between power structures like the monarchy and a highly conservative religious institution on the one hand, and people power on the other.
 In 1870, the rulers of France were defeated by Germany in the Franco Prussian War.
-The defeated monarchy attributed the cause of defeat to moral decadence among rulers.
+The defeated monarchy attributed the cause of defeat to moral organisatio will bene if they fo collaborati amongsi themselve throug economies smalle decadence among rulers.
 Religious institutions proposed to build the Sacred Hearts Basilica in Paris, as a symbol of repentance by the ruler.
 On continued neglect by the monarchy, people of Paris waged a civil war against the monarchy and the church.
 Located on the Montmarte (Mount Marte), the Sacred Hearts Basilica was the site from which the civilians fought against the ruling power to reclaim democracy of, by and for the people, in Paris.

-Cultural spe are being perceived isolation from the interconne issues in Bengalur
+Cultural spa are bein perceived isolation from interconne issues in Bengalur